 - A Pitch by Pitch Widget, that tracks speed, location, and pitch type

 MLB.TV costs $129.99 for the year to have access to every game for every team.
-The “all-teams plan” has a free trial and provides a monthly pricing option for $24.99 per month.
+The “all-teams plan” has a free trial and provides a monthly pricing option.
 You can also opt to watch Rockies games through the MLB.TV single-team plan for $109.99 for the year.
 You can check out their subscription packages at MLB.TV.

 Please note that MLB.TV does have blackout rules for games where a team is playing in the market you reside.
 For example, if the Rockies are playing the Nationals and you live in the DC area, that game will be blacked out on MLB.TV.
 You can check your zip code here to see which team’s games are under a blackout in your area.
 Nationally televised games will also be blacked out.
 The list below provides a general description of whether a game is going to be under a blackout: